wengyao04/CarND-Vehicle-Detection/README.md

 vehicle images: 8792
 non-vehicle images: 8968
 ```
 80% of (vehicle images + non-vehicle images) are used for traning and 20% for testing.
-I use Linear Support Vector Classification to fit traning data.
+HOG and HOC features are combined, I try different different color space RGB, HSV, LUV, HLS, YUV, YCrCb and different HOG channel.

 |                  |      channel       |    train accuracy  | test F2-score      |